 Covid-19 has impacted all aspects of our life.
 Healthcare services had to be dramatically redesigned with much of the focus placed on treating those who were infected.
 The nation also changed the way they viewed Hospitals and there was large reduction in patients attending Hospitals for a wide variety of health-problems.

-Heart Attacks During Covid-19 Pandemic: What has the Research Shown?
+Covid-19 and Heart Attacks: What has the Research Shown?

 As a Consultant Cardiologist, I was struck by the significant reduction in people attending with Heart Attacks.
 I noticed this immediately when the formal lockdown started.
 There was striking reduction in ambulance call-outs for heart attacks.
 An overnight on-call for Primary Angioplasty, suddenly became a lot quieter.
 In the past, I would expect to be called out of bed, 2 or even 3 times to go into the Hospital and perform acute invasive angioplasty.
 After lockdown, this dropped to zero during some shifts.
-Those that did attend, had other issues because we have seen heart attacks during active infection from Covid-19 has a lot more clot than normal.
+This is alarming because it not expected that heart attacks would suddenly stop during a pandemic.

 What is a Heart Attack?